 “I don’t know anything…ever.
 It’s really quite relaxing”

-Dirk Gently supposes that most peoplecannot see the patterns which surround them, mainly because they are so intrenched in them.
+Dirk Gently argues that most people cannot see the patterns which surround them, mainly because they are so intrenched in them.
 It’s impossible to get an outside perspective when you are stuck in the middle of things.
-Maybe that is slightly comforting, it means that we operate through some cosmic logic which somehow makes sense.
+Maybe that is slightly comforting, it means that we operate through some cosmic logic which somehow makes sense, just not to us.
 Or, more likely, it’s absolutely terrifying and suggests that we are driven and molded by choices and events we cannot see.
-The Dirk Gently showis a murder mystery, but unlike most murder mysteries, it isn’t interested in limiting its scope.
+The Dirk Gently show is a murder mystery, but unlike most murder mysteries, it isn’t interested in limiting its scope.
 If you have ever watched a Midsomer Murder or the like, you will know that most mystery shows take place in one town, focus on one family, and stick to a few decades.
-Focusing on anything more than that would be too confusing, as most mysteries want viewers to play along at home.
+Focusing on anything more would be too confusing, as most mysteries want viewers to play along at home.
 Dirk Gently takes the opposite approach as it tries to broaden its scope at every opportunity.
 It might focus on a few specific characters, but you never know where their investigation will lead them, or how.

 “I Always end up exactly where I need to be despite the fact it’s rarely where I intend to go”

 The first season is about murder, time travel, soul swapping, coincidences, and confusion.
 It’s impossible to figure out what is happening until the very last episode, and even then, there are still so many unanswered questions.
-But what is special is that the characters are just as clueless and are mostly trying to survive one death trap at a time.
+But what is special is that the characters are just as clueless as the audience, and are mostly just trying to survive one death trap at a time.
 This chaotic environment means that characters are forced to live in the moment, because everything else, past and present, is completely unpredictable.
 But at the same time, the show implies that these events and patterns are predictable, as things and people often mirror one another without ever knowing.
-They can’t see the patterns, but Dirk and the viewer can.
+They can’t see the patterns, but Dirk can, and eventually so can the viewer, at least the patterns around one detail.
 This confusion and broad scale help Dirk solve the case, as everything is connected to his case, regardless of what he is doing.
 He might ignore the crime scene, evidence, and suspects, but he finds them in his own way, often completely by accident.
-He isn’t passive, he is just receptive.
+He is the opposite of passive, he is extraordinarily receptive and always where he needs to be.

 “I Saw You Kill Someone By Waving at them”

 Dirk isn’t the only figure who operates through these patterns.
 Bart, who is one of my favourite characters of all time, is a holistic assassin.
-If Dirk is the great fixer and solver in the universe, Bart is the one who serves justice.
+If Dirk is the great fixer and solver of the universe, Bart is the one who serves justice.
 Whoever she kills was the person she was meant to kill.
 She doesn’t have targets in a traditional sense, she just impulsively knows who is supposed to die and the universe guides her to these people.
 For example, when Bart’s car suddenly breaks down in the middle of a forest, rather than trying to fix it, she sits on top and waits for her victim to arrive.
 When a biker stops to help, Bart announces that the universe wants her to kill this man.
-Although her travel companion, Ken, stops her, because he seems perfectly innocent and helpful, it’s eventually revealed that the biker is a serial killer who has been robbing and shooting helpless drivers.
+Although her travel companion, Ken, stops her, because this biker seems perfectly innocent and helpful, it’s eventually revealed that the biker is a serial killer who has been robbing and shooting helpless drivers.
 But when he tries to kill Bart, his bullets shoot past her.
 When she is close enough that her forehead is on the weapon, the gun seizes up and stops working.
 These kinds of events happen throughout the series, as although both Dirk and Bart are placed in dangerous situations, the universe will not hurt them.
 One time, a bullet meant for Dirk and Todd suddenly bounces off a microwave and hits the attacker, killing him instantly.
 This invulnerability has some troubling consequences, as it means that by actively protecting Bart and Dirk, the universe is biased.
-Therefore, the universe has agency and a sense of justice, one which no person can understand or charting completely.
-Bart and Dirk are just pieces that the universe consciously manipulates, versus passively through regular people.
+Therefore, the universe has agency and a sense of justice, one which no person can understand or chart completely.
+Bart and Dirk are just pieces that the universe consciously manipulates, versus passively as it does with regular people.
+Not even they, however, understand where the universe is leading them and why.

 “Did I make mistakes?
 Yes.
 Did I only make mistakes?
 Yes.
 But did it all work out?
 Kind of”